-BUNAKEN DIVERS, DIVING CENTER and SEABREEZE DIVE RESORT
+BUNAKEN DIVERS DIVING CENTER and SEABREEZE DIVE RESORT, ALL IN ONE CONVENIENT LOCATION

 PADI Diving Instructor (Terry Bradford): +62 (0) 81356409136